 This advanced class is all about the video production process!
-We're using cameras and editing video, learning more about film and scriptwriting.
-Gain industry experience using DSLR cameras and edit footage using Adobe Premiere Pro.
+Learn how to write scripts, film video, and edit footage using Adobe Premiere Pro.
 Students will have chances to advertise and capture school events, athletics, and stories as part of Edgewood Media.